atokop/tango-core/tests/test_command_line.rst

    get      Create shelf.dat
-   drop     Drop the specified site or site/rule from the shelf. serve    Run a Tango site on the local machine, for development. version  Display this version of Tango. show     Display the contents of the shelf. shelve   Shelve an application's stash, as a worker process.
+   drop     Drop the specified site or site/rule from the shelf. serve    Run a Tango site on the local machine, for development. source   Display the file or files where a shelf entry originated. version  Display this version of Tango. show     Display the contents of the shelf. shelve   Shelve an application's stash, as a worker process.